Five Dollar Wrench

 She got him in the hot tub.
 That's the point.

-FLOYD had a "Don't Talk To Me Until I've Had My Coffee" keychain.
-I was glad to not talk to him, ever.
-I copied all six of his keys in under ten minutes.
-That included getting 'em back on his keychain, and I shredded my goddamn nails in the process.
+FLOYD had a "Don't Talk To Me Until I've Had My Coffee" keychain, which was way too much text on a tiny thing, and quite frankly, I was glad to not talk to him at all.
+He had nine keys.
+I copied 'em in fifteen minutes.
+That included the time it took to put 'em back on his damn keychain, and I shredded my nails in the process.
+Fuck you and your keychain too, FLOYD.

 An hour later, Claire texted me: